johnhany/awesome-list/README.md

 * [pyinstrument](https://github.com/joerick/pyinstrument) - Call stack profiler for Python.

 * [vprof](https://github.com/nvdv/vprof) - A Python package providing rich and interactive visualizations for various Python program characteristics such as running time and memory usage.

+* [GPUtil](https://github.com/anderskm/gputil) - A Python module for getting the GPU status from NVIDA GPUs using nvidia-smi programmically in Python.

 * [Wily](https://github.com/tonybaloney/wily) - A Python application for tracking, reporting on timing and complexity in Python code.